- Recognize the emotions associated with suspecting abuse and reporting child abuse or neglect.

 Social and Emotional Competence of Children

-- Talk to your program manager about the strategies direct care staff members use to promote children’s social and emotional competence and ways that you can build children’s social and emotional competence through your interactions as well.
+- Talk to your Program Manager about the strategies direct care staff members use to promote children’s social and emotional competence and ways that you can build children’s social and emotional competence through your interactions as well.

-- Talk to your program manager about posting a chart of developmental milestones in the program as a reminder to all staff members and families.
+- Talk to your Program Manager about posting a chart of developmental milestones in the program as a reminder to all staff members and families.

 - Remember you can be a safe and stable influence in a child’s life.